yangjunzhang/yangjunzhang.github.io/index.md

 <!-- ### PROFESSIONAL SUMMARY -->
 My main research direction is natural language processing and deep learning, with expertise in dialogue systems, uncertainty-calibrated classification, and reinforcement learning.
 I am currently working as a Postdoctoral Research Assistant at Queen Mary University of London.

+### NEWS
+I am serving as an Area Chair for the 2025 Conference on Natural Language Processing and Chinese Computing (NLPCC).

 ### EDUCATION BACKGROUND
 - 10/2018-12/2022    PhD Candidate of Computer Science, University of Amsterdam